 Sensor comparison: Canon 1D Mark II N vs Pentax K-5

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1D Mark II N features an APS-H sensor and the Pentax K-5 an APS-C sensor.
 The sensor area in the K-5 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a smaller sensor, the K-5 offers a higher resolution of 16.1 megapixel, compared with 8.2 MP of the 1D Mark II N. This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.81μm versus 8.17μm for the 1D Mark II N).
+Despite having a smaller sensor, the K-5 offers a higher resolution of 16.1 megapixels, compared with 8.2 MP of the 1D Mark II N. This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.81μm versus 8.17μm for the 1D Mark II N).
 However, it should be noted that the K-5 is much more recent (by 5 years) than the 1D Mark II N, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-|Canon 1D Mark II N (⇒ rgt)||APS-H||8.2||3504||2336||no||22.3||11.2||975||66||Canon 1D Mark II N|
+|Canon 1D Mark II N»||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The K-5 indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the K-5 can use is 1080/25p.